Travel ban takes effect but less chaos expected | New Country 923

 “I would love for them to be at this wedding, and unfortunately, they aren’t going to be able to be here,” she said, adding that the ceremony would be postponed.

-Associated Press Writer Amy Taxin in Los Angeles and Michael Noble in New York contributed to this report.
+Associated Press writer Amy Taxin and Andrew Dalton in Los Angeles and Michael Noble in New York contributed to this report.